Survolt09/IPFS_VersionControl/README.md

 # IPFS_VersionControl
 Node Program allowing you to manage your IPFS files versions and store them to CouchDB

 Next improvments :

--Afficher dans un tableau
--Apercu du fichier uploadé
+- Apercu du fichier uploadé
--Description/DATE
--Ajout d'une API
--inquirer
--trier/rechercher tag /date
--Apercu du fichier en local
--Archivage
--Récuperer fichier IPFS
--Encrypter le fichier
--Création de backup
+- Add description and date to the file
+- Add API to handle multiple platforms
+- Add beautiful cli using inquirer
+- sort/ serach by tag/date
+- Snapshot of the selected file
+- Archiving
+- Retrieve ipfs file
+- File encryption
+- Backup

 To access couchDB interface :

 http://localhost:5984/_utils/fauxton/